-Parents and family members are strongly encouraged to attend promotions, tournaments, and other special Taekwon-Do events.
+PHOTOGRAPHY Parents and family members are strongly encouraged to attend promotions, tournaments, and other special Taekwon-Do events.
 These special events make wonderful opportunities to photograph or videotape your son or daughter "in action".
 We ask, however, that you do not bring cameras to the studio to photograph or tape any students while they are training in regular classes without permission.
 Thank you for your cooperation in this matter.
 However, we will take time to allow such photographs on a regular basis.

-VISITING OTHER DOJANGS

-One of the great joys of being a member of the Kido KwanTM and the I.T.F® is the opportunity to train with students almost anywhere in the world.
-If you are traveling and there is a Kido KwanTM or I.T.F® studio near where you will be, you may want to consider stopping in for a visit or training session if scheduling permits.
-Proper protocol must be observed in order to do this.
+VISITING OTHER DOJANGS One of the great joys of being a member of the Kido Kwan[TM] and the I.T.F[®] is the opportunity to train with students almost anywhere in the world.
+If you are traveling and there is a Kido Kwan[TM] or I.T.F[®] studio near where you will be, you may want to consider stopping in for a visit or training session if scheduling permits.
+Proper protocol must be observed to do this.
 You should first ask your instructor for permission to train at another studio.
 Then your instructor will help you contact the studio owner where you will be visiting beforehand to ask permission to stop by.
 Frequently, a visit to a new Dojang can be the highlight of a trip for a student.

-WEATHER CANCELLATIONS
+Also, there may be times where we have foster child, or other child who may be present that we do not want their photos made public since the use of things like Facebook, Twitter, Instagram etc. we want to protect those students.
+When we have a sensitive issue such as that, we will try and display the "NO PHOTOS DURING CLASS" sign.

-If we are experiencing severe weather conditions, you can check on class cancellations either by calling the main Dojang at 812-550-3166, or by checking our website at www.kidokwan.org/schoolinfo.
-As a rule of thumb, if local schools are cancelled, classes will be too.
+WEATHER CANCELLATIONS If we are experiencing severe weather conditions, you can check on class cancellations either by calling the main Dojang, or emailing or a text to the instructor(s) or by checking our website at www.kidokwan.org/schoolinfo.
+As a rule of thumb, if local public schools are cancelled, classes will be too.